Jakob37/SnakemakeAFriendlyIntroduction/README.md

 For Linux-users snakemake can easily be installed through your package system (`apt install snakemake` for Ubuntu-users, or Windows Linux subsystem users).

-For Windows-users who don't use the [Linux subsystem](https://docs.microsoft.com/en-us/windows/wsl/install-win10), it is a little bit more tricky.
+For Windows-users who don't use the [Linux subsystem](https://docs.microsoft.com/en-us/windows/wsl/install-win10), it is a bit more tricky.
 The recommended way is to run it through Miniconda.
 You find the recommended steps to install Snakemake [here](https://snakemake.readthedocs.io/en/stable/tutorial/setup.html).

 ### The exercise

-The aim is to layer-by-layer introduce the fundamental parts of Snakemake which covers most of the basic bioinformatics use-cases.
+The aim in this exercise is to layer-by-layer introduce the fundamental parts of Snakemake which covers most of the basic bioinformatics use-cases.
 In the end of this tutorial, you will be able to:

 * Build a workflow that can take an arbitrary number of input files.
 * Reprocess these in parallel, efficiently using the computer's resources.